Ozempic Stomach Paralysis & Vision Loss Lawsuits

 • Speak with an attorney today.

-Lawsuits may be organized into a special multidistrict semaglutide court.
+Lawsuits have been organized into a special multidistrict litigation court.
 Those who’ve suffered these injuries after taking the drugs may qualify:

 • Stomach surgery.